FICHEKK/Link/README.md

 And this is just the beginning!
 Link offers many more amazing features, which are just as simple and easy-to-use.

 ## Components
-This section documents in detail the usage of all the library components - if you ever get stuck, this is the place to look for answers.
-* [Packet](#packet) allows you to easily create outgoing messages containing complex data, which is then sent over the network.
-* [ReadOnlyPacket](#readonlypacket) allows you to easily read data from the received packet.
-* [Channel](#channel) controls the way packets are sent and received.
-Also keeps track of network statistics.
-* [Client](#client) allows you to connect, communicate and disconnect from the server.
-* [Server](#server) allows you to start listening for, communicate with, and manage multiple client connections.

 ### [Packet](https://github.com/FICHEKK/Link/blob/main/Examples/002-Complex-Packet/ComplexPacket.cs)
 `Packet` represents a single **outgoing** message of arbitrary data that can be sent over the network.
 A lifecycle of `Packet` instance consists of three phases: